-A proposed update to the 2006 Battery Directive3 aims to ensure the growth of the battery industry is done sustainably.
-In March 2022 the proposed EU Battery Regulation Amendment received further updates, laying out the structure to achieve sustainable battery lifecycles.
-This includes a digital record system to enable the transfer of key information between parties - the battery passport, which is detailed in Article 65.4
+An update to the 2006 Battery Directive3 aims to ensure the growth of the battery industry is done sustainably.
+In July 2023 the EU Battery Regulation Amendment was adopted by the EU Council, laying out the structure to achieve sustainable battery lifecycles.
+This includes a digital record system to enable the transfer of key information between parties - the battery passport, which is detailed in Chapter IX.4

 In this article you will learn: